alldaygzchen/go/readme.md

 - the following statement does not meet in interface: When calling a method with a pointer receiver, Go allows you to use either a value or a pointer, and Go will handle taking the address automatically if needed.
 - interface{} is equivalent to any
 - value.(type) can only be used in switch, use e.g. value.(int)
+- interface can be both a value or a reference type

 ## Generics